+law enforcement-led MLDI system, including years of experience.
+Citation:

 a.
-Describe any required qualifications for the police officer that is the head of the police-led MLDI system, including years of experience.
-This could be the Chief of Police, Chief of Medicolegal Division (CML), or chief of a criminal investigations depart.
-If the head of the system is a medical professional, state any licensing or certification requirements.
+Describe any required qualifications for the police officer or prosecutor that is the head of the

-Comment

-b.
-Describe the selection or appointment process for the head of the police-led system Citation:

-c.
-If the head of the system is not a medical professional, describe who is responsible for conducting the medical examination of the body, including any required qualifications.

-6. Power to issue SOPs, practice guidelines

-Good Practice: To help to achieve best practice and consistency in practices across the country, the head of the MLDI authority (e.g., Chief Medical Examiner, Chief Coroner, or Chief of Police/Chief of Medicolegal Division of Police) should have the power to issue rules and standard operating procedures for medicolegal death investigations.
+Comment: 6.
+Power to issue SOPs, practice guidelines Good Practice: To help to achieve best practice and consistency in practices across the country, the head of the MLDI authority (e.g., Chief Medical Examiner, Chief Coroner, or Chief of Police/Chief of Medicolegal Division of Police or Prosecutor) should have the power to issue rules and standard operating procedures for medicolegal death investigations.
 These SOPs may be guided by international standards such as those by the International Organization for Standardization (ISO).
 Guidance: Describe whether the head of the MLDI authority has the power to issue rules or SOPs.
-In the comments section note any observations regarding this authority and any opportunity for regulatory reform.
+In the comments section note any observations regarding this authority and any opportunity for regulatory reform. a.

-a.
 Describe whether the head of the MLDI authority has the power to issue rules or SOPs to help achieve best practice and uniform practice across the country.

-7. Staffing and Qualifications of Staff

-Good practice: The head of the MLDI system does not work alone.
+Citation: Comment: 7.
+Staffing Good practice: The head of the MLDI system does not work alone.
 The determination of cause and manner of death often involves the work of a core team of specialists, which may include medicolegal death investigators, forensic pathologists, forensic anthropologists, forensic odontologists, forensic toxicologists, histologists, radiologists, forensic technicians/autopsy technicians and forensic photographers.
 (The roles of these specialists are described below).
-It is important that the CME, CC or CML have access to these specialists, whether in-house or through contractual services.

-In a well-resourced system, the office of the Chief Medical Examiner, Chief Coroner, or Chief Medicolegal Officer may have a full core team of specialists on staff.
+It is important that the CME, CC or head of the law enforcement-led system have access to these specialists, whether in-house or through contractual services.
+In a well-resourced system, the office of the Chief Medical Examiner, Chief Coroner, or the police department or prosecutor's office may have a full core team of specialists on staff.
 Alternatively, some of these core specialists might be housed in a separate central government lab, where the office of the head of the MLDI authority can access these central services.
-For systems that have these types of professionals as core staff - either in the office of the CME/CC/CML or in a separate government lab - the legal framework should describe the roles and responsibilities of each core position, and require that core personnel be appropriately certified.
-In addition, core forensic staff should enjoy civil service status, contractual agreements, or other similar types of protection, to ensure that they are not subject to political or police pressure or interference and they can only be dismissed or disciplined for appropriate cause.26
+For systems that have these types of professionals as core staff - either in the office of the CME/CC, within the police department/prosecutor's office, or in a separate government lab - the legal framework should describe the roles and responsibilities of each core position, and require that core personnel be appropriately certified.
+In addition, core forensic staff should enjoy civil service status, contractual agreements, or other similar b.
+If the head of the system is not a medical professional, describe who is responsible for conducting the medical examination of the body, including any required qualifications.

+types of protection, to ensure that they are not subject to political or police pressure or interference and they can only be dismissed or disciplined for appropriate cause.25

 However, in many countries or jurisdictions, funding will be insufficient to support a full core team of forensic and medical professions in-house.
 Countries or jurisdictions without resources to retain a core team in-house or in a separate government lab often contract for these additional services with trained professionals, who may be located within medical or academic institutions or private entities.
-The use of non-governmental contractual referral services may be cost-effective but may not ensure an efficient and ready workforce that is available when needed.27 In addition, there may also be quality concerns if oversight mechanisms and qualification requirements are not in place.
-If contractual services are used, the legal framework should require that all contractors be appropriately certified28 and should also provide a mechanism for oversight of contractors.
+The use of non-governmental contractual referral services may be cost-effective but may not ensure an efficient and ready workforce that is available when needed.
+26 In addition, there may also be quality concerns if oversight mechanisms and qualification requirements are not in place.
+If contractual services are used, the legal framework should require that all contractors be appropriately certified 27 and should also provide a mechanism for oversight of contractors.

-Core specialist experts that the CME/CC/CML should have access to include:
+Core specialist that the CME, CC, or the police department/prosecutor's office should have access to include: